zeroshideout/Python-Image-Processing-Tutorial/README.md

 #In this specific tutorial, I'm going to be guiding on how to process an NC file from Python and display a visual representation of a radargram.

 #By going through this tutorial, you'll learn different packages, what they're made for, and how it all works together to get the results expected.

+#Table of Contents:

+#Python -
+#What is an NC File?